Skatteetaten/mva-meldingen/docs/mvameldingen_eng/faq/index.md

 ### When will the new VAT-return be launched?

-The new VAT-return will be launched on January 1st 2022.
+The new VAT-return was launched on January 1st 2022.
 This means that you must submit VAT-returns for periods after January 1st 2022 in the new format, according to the deadlines in your VAT-term.
 VAT-returns and corrections for terms up till and including December 31st 2021 must be submitted in the old format through Altinn, as before.

 ### How will the new VAT-return be submitted?

 Businesses and advisors are encouraged to deliver directly from their ERP.
-The Tax Administration is working with ERP-suppliers to enable this.
-For those who do not have an ERP, or if the ERP is not suited to deliver VAT-returns, the Tax administration is developing a web-based portal for submitting VAT-returns.
-Altinn will still be used for identification and information exchange.
+For those who do not have an ERP, or if the ERP is not suited to deliver VAT-returns, the Tax administration has a web-based portal for submitting VAT-returns.
+Altinn is still used for identification and information exchange.

 ### Is delivery from the web-based portal a permanent solution that is open to everyone (if you can not or do not want to use system-system)?

 Yes, the portal is a permanent solution that is open to everyone.

-### Is it possible to see what the logged in solution for manual entry of VAT-report will look like?
+### Is it possible to see the logged in solution for manual entry of VAT-report before submitting?

 You can log in to [the test environment here](https://skatt-sbstest.sits.no/web/mva/) to test the logged in solution.
 To use the testenvironment you must have Tenor testdata, user guide for obtaining these can be found [here](https://skatteetaten.github.io/mva-meldingen/mvameldingen_eng/test/#the-test-environment-and-test-data).

-### Will it be possible to upload the VAT-return in XML-format in the logged in solution at Skatteetaten.no?
+### Is it be possible to upload the VAT-return in XML-format in the logged in solution at Skatteetaten.no?

-Yes, it will be possible.
-It will not be possible to change numbers or notes in the uploaded XML-file, but it will be possible to upload attachements
+Yes, it is possible.
+It is not possible to change numbers or remarks in the uploaded XML-file, but it will be possible to upload attachements.
+If there are errors or you want to change a submitted VAT-report, upload a new XML-file.

-### At what aggregation level will amounts be entered in the new VAT-return?
+### At what aggregation level are amounts to be entered in the new VAT-return?

 Same level as before.
-For more information regarding the suggested reporting on transaction levels, see "Sales and purchase report".

-### Has a draft been made visually of what the new report should look like in the ERP?

-The tax authorities do not set requirements for what the report should look like in the accounting system.
-The goal is for users to keep accounts as normal, and for the system to compile the information from the accounts to the VAT-return, so that the user can submit the return.
-The new reporting will be code-based and will facilitate digital collaboration.
-Today's numbered fields will be replaced by a dynamic list of specification lines.
-It will also be possible to provide comments both for the entire report and per line.
-The code list for the new VAT-report can be found [here](https://skatteetaten.github.io/mva-meldingen/mvameldingen_eng/informasjonsmodell/#encoding).

 ### Is it possible to attach files with documentation in the new VAT-return?